Rhinestone

 The most popular were transparent colorless imitations of a diamond, although colored rhinestones are also made.

 Sometimes rhinestones are called other imitations of gemstones, not just products made of lead glass.
 For example, rhinestones can be made from crystals of rock crystal (amethyst).
-Or create imitations of two parts: the top is a real gemstone, and the bottom is made of glass.
+Two-piece imitations are also created: the top is a real gem, but the bottom is plain glass.